-Abstract data type, Explanations, Examples and Advantage
+Abstract Data Type: Explanations, Examples and Advantage

 The abstract data type (ADT) is a data type that focuses on what it does by ignoring how it does.
+In other words, an ADT is defined by its operations and their semantics, rather than by its implementation.

 The Best example of this Abstract data type is Stack and Queue.
 Stack having its push and pop operations, but it is implemented using the array or linked list.
 There is also a complex logic behind the push and pop operations of the stack, but we never focus on that.